Toygarr/Toygarr/README.md

 ## About me

-* Recently, I do study cognition, behavior, neurobiology and neurophysiology.
+* I study and research for behavior, neurobiology and neurophysiology in Tactile Research Laboratory at Boğaziçi University.
-* I research for associating cognitive neuroscience and computer science to approach the neurodegenerative diseases from a different perspective, and also for other unsolved cognitive tasks.
+* Specifically, work on spinal cord injuries and gait analyses of rats.
 * I'm a senior student in Computer Science at Yildiz Technical University.

 I try to find my true love in the [Path of Cognitive Neuroscience](https://github.com/Toygarr/cognitive-neuroscience).
 This repository includes my pains, tears and lots of knowledge to help you find a way to start neuroscience as a non-bio background individual.
 I mostly update daily or in a few days.